Lorien Legacies

 Lorien Legacies is a series of young adult science fiction books, written by James Frey, Jobie Hughes, and formerly, Greg Boose, under the collective pseudonym Pittacus Lore.

 The title of the series refers to the characters' home planet of Lorien, which itself is likely a reference to the Elf realm of Lórien in the Lord of the Rings book series by J. R. R. Tolkien, though this has never been confirmed.

 Lorien Legacies

 I am Number Four

 The first book of The Lorien Legacies was released on August 3, 2010.
 The Loric are a nearly extinct race of extraterrestrials due to a deadly battle with another alien race, the Mogadorians.
 The only survivors are nine teenagers and their corresponding guardians, Cêpans, who escaped to Earth.
 Now the Mogadorians intend to finish the job.
 Numbers One, Two, and Three have already been killed, causing three circular brands to appear on the ankles of the remaining Loric.
-The book is told from the perspective of Number Four, also known as John Smith.
-John is the next target for the Mogadorians, who must kill the Loric in the order of their numbers.
+The book is told from the perspective of Number Four, also known as John Smith, who is the next target for the Mogadorians.
 He and his Cêpan, Henri, move from place to place, changing their identities to keep themselves hidden.
-John begins inheriting Legacies, the ancestral right of special Loric known as Garde and must learn to keep his powers hidden from his human friends.
+John begins inheriting Legacies, the ancestral powers of special Loric known as Garde and must learn to keep his them hidden from his human friends.